 - Once all offers are accepted, the Mentorship Covenor will advise the successful applicant how to pay via PayPal.

 - Once the payment of $175.00 is confirmed, the convenor will introduce the mentor to the mentee, and the mentorship will commence.

-- Payment will be made to the mentor at the beginning of the program.
+- Payment will be made to the mentor at the beginning of the programme.

 How does the mentorship work?

-The program convenor will check in with both the mentor and mentee to see how things are going around the midway point.
-At this check-in point, the mentor will be sent a mentee evaluation, ready to start compiling for the program’s close.
+The programme convenor will check in with both the mentor and mentee to see how things are going around the midway point.
+At this check-in point, the mentor will be sent a mentee evaluation, ready to start compiling for the programme’s close.